-To get back to working plugins, I downgraded my plug-ins to the previously working version of the VENUE 18.104.22.168 bundle installer.
+To get back to working plugins, I downgraded all plug-ins to the previously working versions in the VENUE 220.127.116.11 bundle installer.

 I’m part of the audio team at ICF, and learned that we had an unused Netgear GS724Tv4 network switch lying around.
 The switch was originally purchased to connect multiple AVB devices together, similar to the MOTU AVB Switch, but with more ports, and because the MOTU doesn’t work with the Avid S3L.
 Unfortunately, nobody had ever gotten it to work with AVB, so I took a stab and wrote up the instructions below.